sneakysneak/docs/pages/marketplaces/marketplace-deployment.md

 ## Account Marketplace

 When a user clicks the **Integrations** button, your application server should make a Request towards the Cyclr REST API's `/v1.0/accounts/CYCLR_ACCOUNT_API_ID/marketplace` endpoint to obtain a **Marketplace URL**.
-The user is then directed to this URL in their web browser.
+The user can then be directed to this URL in their web browser.

 ### Request